provenance-io/docs/p8e/overview/p8e-ui.md

 ### Login

-Logging into the UI is accomplished via your Provenance account.
+Logging into the UI is accomplished via your Provenance Blockchain account.
 Upon your first login to the p8e ui, you will be prompted to allow sharing data with p8e.

 ### Key Management